atzoriandrea/spark_tensorflow/README.md

 You need to adapt the region in every place in which appear, with your region

+Now in the opened terminal on "spark-terraform-master" folder:

 ```
 ssh-keygen -f localkey
 ```

 Login to your AWS account and create a new key pairs with name "amzkey" and in ".pem" format.
 You can follow the guide on https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair if you have problems with key generation.
 Download amzkey.pem and copy it into your spark-terraform-master folder